ceciliabarudi/aha/README.md

 - Clean and comment code
 - Add different Win and Lose screens
 - Time Spent Brainstorming makes more shitty ideas appear
+- Add going back to splash to check instructions or if new player
 - Ideas coming from top right corner instead of above
+- Movement through mouse instead of arrow keys
+- Images and Sprites
 - Design
-- Images and Sprites
 - Music
-- Add going back to splash to check instructions or if new player
-- Movement through mouse instead of arrow keys
-- Add username
+- Add username and highscores
 - Mobile version